 When aten cooked, chestnuts are easier to peel off due to the effect of the heat over them, as both the thick exterior cover and the bitter interior membrane covering the nut, come off very easily.

 After we ate some raw chestnuts, ”The Sullen” took a wooden spoon out of his pocket and began to smear the sticks we’d taken from a nearby tree with birdlime, the viscose substance he’d brought in the can.

 He smeared about 12 sticks, placing them afterward on the chosen tree’s branch.

-Once the sticks smeared with birdlime were placed on the selected branch, we proceeded to uncover the goldfinch decoy we had brought with us, which immediately began to chirp, and we hid the cage afterward.
+Once the sticks smeared with birdlime were placed on the selected branch, we proceeded to uncover the goldfinch decoy we had brought with us, who immediately began to chirp, and we hid the cage afterward.

 When the rubber begins to melt, take the can off the fire, cool off the mixture, and mash it with some oil until you get the desired texture.